Backpacking tour in South India

 For a foodie, India is an ultimate paradise and the South Indian food is very different from North Indian food.
 Some examples include delicious dosas with different chutneys, Kerala parotas and freshly boiled rice replacing the staple roti and mouth-watering spicy curries that are not for the faint-hearted!

 The hostels and hotels will allow you to meet a variety of interesting travellers along your backpacking tour.
 This is always a plus, as you’ll make new friends and even stay with local families and soak in their culture and traditions.

 Kerala, your final stop, has everything from hiking with beautiful views of tea plantations, bathing elephants, trekking in forests, canoeing in the backwaters or sunbathing on the beach.
 Kerala is a fantastic place for a highly rewarding, relaxing end to your backpacking tour in South India.

 Contact us to help you plan your India trip

-This tour can be customized to the number of days you are looking at travelling or specific places you’d like to see.
+We customize trips and this tour can be customized for you too.
+Just let us know the number of days you have or the specific places that you’d like to see.
 In fact, we can help you plan trips to anywhere in India irrespective of your budget.
 For more ideas about travelling in South India, visit our blog!
 Alternatively, for more information about backpacking in South India, feel free to get in touch with us to plan your trip to India!
-Don’t forget solo travelers get a 20% discount on our fees!
+Don’t forget solo travellers get a 20% discount on our fees!

 If you’d like to slightly more detailed descriptions, here’s some great blogs: